gmazoyer/ansible-role-netbox/README.md

     netbox_use_napalm: false

-Whether or not to load the initial data of NetBox:

-    netbox_load_initial_data: true

 The configuration for NetBox must be given as `key: value` pairs like the following, please note that the secret key does not need to be given as it will be generated automatically: